BLOG

 By the mid-2020s, the bank branch lived on a hybrid model; part physical, part digital:

-• Some branches were converted to service hubs, offering only advisory services for complex needs.
+• Some branches were converted to service hubs or experience centres, offering only advisory services for complex needs.

 • Most were quietly downsized or shuttered, their staff reassigned to mobile and digital platforms.

-Customers hardly noticed, because the new ecosystem was smoother, faster, and more personalized.
-Open Banking had shifted power away from physical infrastructure and toward data, APIs, and AI-driven experiences.
+Customers hardly noticed, because the new ecosystem was smoother, faster, and more personalised.
+Open Banking shifted power away from physical infrastructure and toward data, APIs, and AI-driven experiences.

 Branches lingered like ghosts: occasionally visited for notarizations, signatures, or nostalgia.
 But the everyday transactions had fled to mobile apps, AI assistants, and fintech platforms.